Addicted to You (Shakira song)

 "Addicted to You" is a song recorded by Colombian singer-songwriter Shakira for her ninth studio album Sale el Sol (2010).
 The song was released as the fifth and final single from the album by Epic Records, on 13 March 2012.
 "Addicted to You" was written by Shakira, El Cata, John Hill and Luis Fernando Ochoa, and is a merengue-influenced song on the album.
-The song also draws prominent influences from merengue music, and lyrically describes Shakira's infatuation for a lover.
+Lyrically, the song describes Shakira's infatuation for a lover.
 Despite having an English title, the majority of the song is sung in Spanish.

 Upon its release, critics were generally favourable towards "Addicted to You", and praised its uptempo beats.
 The song reached number one on the Monitor Latino chart in Mexico, where it was later certified platinum by the Mexican Association of Phonograph Producers (AMPROFON).
 It also performed well on the charts of countries Poland, Spain, and France.
 In the United States, the single performed well on the Latin record charts, peaking at number nine on the Billboard Hot Latin Songs chart and at number three on both the Latin Pop Airplay and Tropical Songs chart.

 An accompanying music video for "Addicted to You" was directed by Anthony Mandler, and features Shakira singing the song in various locations while sporting different outfits.
 Many critics praised the video's overall appeal and Shakira's appearance.
 The video reached over 100 million views on video-sharing website YouTube, and received a "Vevo Certified" by joint venture music video website Vevo for the achievement.